A Little South of Sanity

-A Little South of Sanity is a live album by American hard rock band Aerosmith, released on October 20, 1998, by Geffen Records.
+A Little South of Sanity is a live and compilation album by American hard rock band Aerosmith, released on October 20, 1998, by Geffen Records.
 The two-disc album features recordings taken while the band was on the Nine Lives Tour, which began in 1997 and was still ongoing at the time of the live album release, and the Get a Grip Tour, which the band was on tour with from 1993 to 1994.

 This release was the only Aerosmith album to receive the Parental Advisory sticker, primarily due to lead singer Steven Tyler shouting profanities in between songs and modifying some song lyrics to racier ones, although some other song lyrics had profanity in their original studio versions as well.